 Reichstag and Hitler’s Bunker

-Tips for Making the Most of Your Walking Tour
+Cues to Help You Get the Most from Your Walking Tour

 As you embark on your exploration of Berlin’s World War history, consider the following tips to enhance your experience: